dogweather/forkful/content/en/javascript/strings/finding-the-length-of-a-string.md

   do it to validate input, loop through strings, and manipulate text data efficiently.
 lastmod: '2024-03-13T22:45:00.425155-06:00'
 model: gpt-4-1106-preview
 summary: Finding a string's length means counting its characters.
-Programmers do it to validate input, loop through strings, and manipulate text data efficiently.
 title: Finding the length of a string
 weight: 7
 ---